jameswritescode/rubyserv/README.md

 And **this is in development, it's not perfect**.
 If you find a problem, please create an issue, or open a pull request.
 Thanks!

+If you have any questions or problems feel free to open an issue or find newton on [irc.freenode.net](http://freenode.net) in #rubyserv.

 ### Configuration

 Very simple configuration!
 Copy `etc/rubyserv.yml.example` to `etc/rubyserv.yml` and edit the values.